 Kids ask a variety of questions you might think you know the answer to — why do deer lose their antlers, how is paper made, what is electricity made of, etc. — but it might be best to defer to an expert.
 Luckily, But Why is full of them, and each manages to tailor their answers for younger listeners, like explaining the heft of antlers by comparing them to walking around with sacks of flour atop your head.

-Ask a science-loving kid what they want to be when they grow up, and they might say astronaut or paleontologist.
-Tumble will introduce them to all sorts of other cool professions, like Dog DNA researcher, geochemist, mathematical biologist, and underground astronaut.
+Ask a science-loving kid what they want to be when they grow up, and they might say an astronaut or paleontologist.
+Tumble is a science podcast that will introduce them to all sorts of other cool professions, like dog DNA researcher, geochemist, mathematical biologist, and underground astronaut.
 One perfect episode for right now?
 A scavenger hunt for the wildlife inside our homes.

 Though recommended for ages 4 to 10, the podcast has guest stars grownups might recognize, including actor Colin Hanks, comedian Margaret Cho, and Mixed-Ish’s Mykal-Michelle Harris.
 While fairy tales traditionally teach kids about the dangers of the world around them, these sweet stories are more about being kind and not giving up.